fancytigerdustball/WordHunts/README.md

 words, click Enter again.
 After giving it the width

-and height of the puzzle, it will give you a full
+and height of the puzzle, it should give you a full

 word hunt.
+(But it doesn't very often 😭)

 <img src="screenshots/ss2.png"/>